OSGConnect/osg-ahm-17/novice/DHTC/02-HTCondor-Submitting.md

  823.0   username            8/21 09:46   0+00:00:12 C   8/21 09:46 /home/username/
 ~~~

-You can see much more information about your job's final status using the -long option.
+You can see much more information about your job's final status using the `-long` option, i.e. `condor_history -long <job_id>`

 ##Job output##
 Once your job has finished, you can look at the files that HTCondor has returned to the
 working directory.
-If everything was successful, it should have returned: a log file from
+If everything was successful, it should have returned three files:

-Condor for the job cluster: jog.log
-* an output file for each job's output: job.output
+* `job.output`: An output file for each job's output
-* an error file for each job's errors: job.error
+* `job.error`: An error file for each job's errors
-* a log  file for each job's log: job.log
+* `job.log`: A log  file for each job's log

 Read the output file.
 It should be something like this:

 ~~~